starlitriver/starlitriver.github.io/content/natural/biochemistry/protein structure.md

 tags:
 ---

 # protein structure levels
-protein structure can be classified using the 4 protein structure levels=
+protein structure can be classified using the 4 protein structure levels

 protein structure levels help us determine the overall structure of a protein
 ## primary structure